jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/lists%7Clisting_of_the_synonym_lists%7C1.md

-Use this API to list all synonyms lists
+Use this API to list all synonyms lists.

 **Requirement:** OpenSearchServer v1.5